 There are so many brilliant and different day trips from Coombe Farm Cottages, it is hard to choose which to do…here are four that come highly recommended:

 Known in Cornish as Kastel Boterel, after the 12th century fortress Botreaux Castle (of which sadly not much survives), Boscastle is great for a day trip.
 Fully improved since the famous flood of 2004 Boscastle has bounced back bigger and better.
 Walk out over the bridge and along the river, a great place for a bit of crabbing.
-At the end the old Port for some amazing sea views, follow the coastal path from here if you fancy a walk.
+At the end the old Port for some amazing sea views (look out for seals bobbing about), follow the coastal path from here if you fancy a walk.
 Climb the rocks, but mind the steep drops.
 Keep an eye out for smugglers!

 A busy coastal port from the Middle Ages to mid nineteenth century, this beautiful cliff side town is now most famous as the home of TV favourite, Doc Martin.
 It is lovely to wander through the shops and cafes down the steep, narrow streets to the Port itself.
 Due to it’s steepness the coastal views are breathtaking.
 The port is still home to many fishing boats, and lots of yummy fish is served in the town.
-If you fancy a treat celebrity chef Nathan Outlaw has just opened a new place there that looks fab…Check it out
+If you fancy a treat celebrity chef Nathan Outlaw has a place there that looks fab.